 In the video you can hear the panic in the deputy’s voice trying to locate his dog.
 Carmack called for backup telling dispatchers he needs to get his dog.

-Problem was, there were no other officers in the area and Carmack could not leave the cuffed passenger of the car alone.
-So the deputy decided the guy was cuffs was coming with him to find his K9 partner.
+Problem was, there were no other officers in the area and Carmack could not leave the cuffed passenger alone.
+So the deputy decided the guy was cuffs was coming with him to find his partner.

 “He complied and got up with me.
 I don’t think he was happy about running, he didn’t have much of a choice,” Carmack said.
 “I knew I had to go get Shep.
 I was going to find my dog.”

-The suspenseful police video shows Carmack's point of view as he frantically sprinted up someone’s driveway yelling for Shep, still dragging the handcuffed guy alongside him.
+The suspenseful police video shows Carmack's point of view as he frantically sprinted up a driveway yelling for Shep, still dragging the handcuffed guy alongside him.
 Finally Carmack spotted Shep with the driver.